UC San Diego Jacobs Medical Center Consult Service

 - Professionalism: Fellows will gain experience in the respectful treatment of all the above-mentioned groups, and will also maintain accurate procedure reports and logs.

 - Practice-Based Learning: Fellows are expected to gain knowledge from self-directed literature review.
-Fellows will present cases from the CVC and Thornton hospital during weekly catheterization conference and discuss pertinent literature.
+Fellows will present cases from the CVC and Thornton Pavilion during weekly catheterization conference and discuss pertinent literature.

 - Systems-Based Practice: Fellows will work within a team of health care professionals and participate in consultative management, facilitation of cardiac procedures, and discharge planning.
 They will be exposed to patient concerns such as cost of medication, ambulatory follow-up, and end-of-life issues.